unblee/chksum/README.md

 ## Description

-A small tool for checking md5/sha1/sha256/sha512 checksums of a file
+A small tool for checking/generating md5/sha1/sha256/sha512 checksums of a file

 ## Installation